BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/business_logic_procedurelog.md

    - Year-end impacts both procedure scheduling (lower December volume)
    - End-of-year insurance benefit depletion likely contributes to lower completion rates in Q4
    - Revenue recognition timing creates artificial payment performance degradation in December

+### Time Boundary Considerations
+   - Analysis is limited to procedures and payments recorded in 2024
+   - Payment activity occurring in 2025 for late-2024 procedures is not captured
+   - This creates a "right-censoring" effect where recent procedures appear to have lower payment rates
+   - Q4 2024 metrics (especially December) require cautious interpretation due to incomplete payment cycles
+   - Year-over-year comparisons should account for this time boundary effect when evaluating performance trends
+   - Procedures from earlier months (Jan-Sep 2024) provide more reliable performance indicators due to more complete payment cycles

 ### Pre-Payment Patterns